patapan/blockchain/README.md

 # Blockchain
 A proof of concept

-This project has been undertaken as part of a course instructed by Lauri Hartikka.

 Currently functions as generic block chain.
 WebSockets are used for p2p communication and HTTP is used for user control.